hallgaeuer/azerothcore-wotlk/README.md

 * Reduced movement speed of Anub'Rekhan during Locust Swarm by 80% instead of 40%.
 This way the tank should still be able to pick up Crypt Guard adds

 #### Thaddius
-* Reduced damage of Feugen and Stalagg _severely_ to accommodate only 1 healer.
+* Reduced damage of Feugen and Stalagg _severely_.
+This way damage dealers are able to tank one side.
+* Reduced Thaddius HP to compensate for lower possible polarity shift stacks

 #### Sapphiron
 * Only cast 1 life drain in 10 man mode (instead of 2)